• Recipes

 • Allowing the donuts to cool before coating makes them easier to handle and ensures they stay intact when tossed in the sugar.

-• Combine 1 cup sugar with 1 tsp cinnamon.
+• Combine 1 cup sugar with 1 teaspoon cinnamon.
 Dunk both sides of the donuts in 6 tablespoons melted butter and then into the cinnamon sugar mixture.

 • For the best apple cider donuts, enjoy them while they're still warm!
 These homemade donuts can be stored in an airtight container at room temperature for 2-3 days, but they're at their absolute best fresh out of the oven.